runthings-dev/runthings-category-children-coupons/readme.txt

 Coupons Category Children for WooCommerce extends the built-in WooCommerce coupon category restrictions by automatically including all subcategories when you select a parent category.

-With WooCommerce's default category restrictions, if you select "Clothing" as an allowed category, only products directly in "Clothing" will qualify - not products in "T-Shirts" or "Pants" subcategories.
+With WooCommerce's default category restrictions, if you select "Clothing" as an allowed category, only products directly in "Clothing" will qualify - not products in "T-Shirts" or "Trousers" subcategories.
 This plugin solves that limitation.

 = Features =